timelesslounge/timelessis/README.md

 * Reservation Management module should be deployed on separate subdomain;
 * UI should be designed for large screens;
-* Only Users with the Spot Admin role and above must have access to this module;
+* Only Employees with the Location Admin role and above must have access to this module;
-* Users shouldn’t have an access to the reservation table outside of a spot;
+* Employees shouldn’t have an access to the reservation table outside of a spot;
-* Reservations table should have a support for a concurrent work, e.g. 2 Users can update the table from different devices;
+* Reservations table should have a support for a concurrent work, e.g. 2 Employees can update the table from different devices;
 * Tables may accommodate more than 1 reservation (example: bar), if such setting is On;
 * One reservation can contain multiple tables;
 * Adding / Modifying / Deleting reservations only allowed for current and future shifts;